Show-your-Heart/ShowYourHeart-docs/README.md

 - The tools need to be compliant with the regulations that affect them.
 - The tools need to be usable and accessible.

+## Documentation
+All Show Your Heart documentation is centralized on https://github.com/Show-your-Heart/ShowYourHeart-docs/wiki